jedrichards/couchdb-tools/README.md

 Compares two documents for deep equality.
 Document `_rev` values are ignored and can differ while their parent documents are still considered equal.

-#### `sync(current,old)`

-Algorithm for comparing two collections of documents by document id.
-One collection is deemed to contain 'new' or 'latest' documents, the other 'old' documents.
-The returned result object categorises the documents into a set of arrays: `onlyOld`, `onlyNew`, `bothAndEqual` and `bothAndUnEqual`.

-- `onlyOld` Documents in this array only exist in the 'old' collection.
-- `onlyNew` Documents in this array only exist in the 'new' collection.
-- `bothAndEqual` Documents in this array exist in both collections, and moreover contain equal contents (aside from their `_rev` value).
-- `bothAndUnEqual` Documents in this array exist in both collections, but have different contents.

 #### `combine(obj,obj[,obj,...])`

 Create a new document that is the result of copying the properties of an arbitrary number of documents into it.
 Documents at the right end of the parameter list are given precedent.